Formula:

 |---|---|---|

-| Self-managed (no mortgage) | 55-75% | Highest margins, most time investment |
+| Self-managed, no mortgage | 55–75% | Highest margins, most time investment |

-| Self-managed (with mortgage) | 30-45% | Mortgage is typically the largest expense |
+| Self-managed, with mortgage | 30–45% | Mortgage is typically the largest single expense |

-| Professionally managed (no mortgage) | 35-55% | Management fee reduces margin by 15-25% |
+| Pro-managed, no mortgage | 35–55% | Management fee reduces margin by 15–25 points |

-| Professionally managed (with mortgage) | 10-30% | Lowest margins but most passive |
+| Pro-managed, with mortgage | 10–30% | Lowest margins, most passive |

 Stay ahead of the curve